robleroni/Puerro/docs/01-Introduction.md

 ## About Web Development

-Coding for the web means that the end-user can access the result trough a browser (e.g.: Chrome, Firefox, Safari, Edge or Internet Explorer).
+Coding for the web means that the end-user can access the result through a browser (e.g.: Chrome, Firefox, Safari, Edge or Internet Explorer).

 A browser can request data from different sources (servers) and display the received content.
 This content is usually a combination between these 3 different programming languages: